apache/spark/docs/structured-streaming-state-data-source.md

   <td>readChangeFeed</td>
   <td>boolean</td>
   <td>false</td>
   <td>If set to true, will read the change of state over microbatches.
-The output table schema will also change.
-Two columns 'batch_id'(long) and 'change_type'(string) will be appended to the front.
+The output table schema will also differ.
+Details can be found in section <a href="#reading-state-changes-over-microbatches">"Reading state changes over microbatches"</a>.
 Option 'changeStartBatchId' must be specified with this option.
-Option 'batchId', 'joinSide', 'snapshotStartBatchId', 'snapshotPartitionId' is conflict with this option.
-An example usage of this option can be found below.</td>
+Option 'batchId', 'joinSide', 'snapshotStartBatchId' and 'snapshotPartitionId' cannot be used together with this option.</td>
 </tr>
 <tr>
   <td>changeStartBatchId</td>